pvparuchuri/vscode-webfocus/README.md

 - Snippets for FOCUS Executables

 ## Issues
-Please use github https://github.com/pvparuchuri/WebFOCUS/issues to report any issues or request new snippets or features.
+Please use the following [github link](https://github.com/pvparuchuri/vscode-webfocus/issues) to report any issues or request new snippets or features.

 ## Release Notes